 A multibillion-dollar annual market for space tourism and science flights could emerge within the next five years, projects suborbital spaceflight hopeful XCOR Aerospace, which aims to begin flight tests of its first Lynx reusable launch vehicle by the end of this year.
 Mojave, Calif.-based XCOR plans to begin final assembly of the Lynx Mark I this month, setting it on course for rocket-powered flights ofup to altitudes of around200,000 ft. beginning in 2013.
 The initial vehicle is the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "XCOR Aims For Lynx Flight Tests By End Of Year".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "XCOR Aims For Lynx Flight Tests By End Of Year".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.